RealVincentBerthet/jekyll/README.md

 ## Abstract
-A [Jekyll](https://jekyllrb.com/) website aims to publish (markdown) and share easily content with a dedicated list of people.
+A [Jekyll](https://jekyllrb.com/) website aims to publish (markdown) using github api and share easily content with a dedicated list of people.

 *This site is based on [Mediumish Theme Jekyll - Copyright (C) 2019 Sal](https://github.com/wowthemesnet/mediumish-theme-jekyll) bootstrap*